luddites-me/docker-tools/docs/magento.md

 $ # Start all services/containers in the stack:
 $ ./compose-all.sh up -d
 $ # Follow the logs from magento (not really useful except during setup):
-$ ./compose-all.sh log -f magento
+$ ./compose-all.sh logs -f magento
 $ # Start shell as `www-data` inside the container:
 $ ./compose-all.sh exec magento /bin/bash
 $ # Start shell as `root` inside the container: